cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | Auth    | y            | y           | y            |
 | AuthPSK | y            | y           | y            |

-This analysis assumes that the KEM has no implicit errors.
 If non-DH-based KEMs are to be used with HPKE, further analysis will be necessary to prove their security.
 The results from {{CS01}} provide some indication that any IND-CCA2-secure KEM will suffice here, but are